 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Kodak PixPro AZ901 and Panasonic Lumix DC-FZ1000 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-It is notable that the FZ1000 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
-The AZ901 does not feature such an accessory-socket.
+It is notable that the FZ1000 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
+The AZ901 does not feature such a mic input.

 Both the AZ901 and the FZ1000 II are recent models that are part of the current product line-up.
 The AZ901 replaced the earlier Kodak AZ651, while the FZ1000 II followed on from the Panasonic FZ1000.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Kodak and Panasonic websites.